gambitproject/gambit/doc/tools.lcp.rst

 .. cmdoption:: -e EQA

-   By default, the program will find all equilibria accessible from the origin of the polytopes.
+   By default, when working with the reduced strategic game, the program will find all equilibria accessible from the origin of the polytopes.
    This switch instructs the program to terminate when EQA equilibria have been found.
+This has no effect when using the extensive representation of a game, in which case the method always only returns one equilibrium.

 .. cmdoption:: -h